cscart/docs/en/user_guide/addons/vendor_plans/vendor_plans_settings.rst

 #.
 Configure the add-on’s settings:

-   * **Include shipping cost in vendors commission**—if you tick this checkbox, shipping will be done at the expense of the vendors.
+   * **Include shipping cost in vendor commissions**—if you enable this setting, shipping will be done at the expense of the vendors.

+   * **Include taxes in vendor commissions**—if you enable this setting, vendor commissions will be calculated without subtracting taxes from the order total beforehand.

    * **Allow vendors to change their current plan**—if you tick this checkbox, vendors will be able to :ref:`move to another plan by themselves. <switch-between-vendor-plans>` Otherwise vendors simply won’t see other plans when they edit their profiles.